By Tony Attwood

 These songs focus overall on the notion of nothing being quite what it seems.
 I don’t want to love you, I want to be your friend.
 What you are searching for isn’t missing.
 I’ve been travelling in the wrong direction eternally.
 They promise paradise, but offer the opposite.
 I’m fine – the world is just falling apart.
 Just go, just stay, you decide.

-To me, Farewell Angelina which followed the list above, at the end of 1964 or the start of 1965, is the summation of this journey into the two worlds – the world of the everyday, and the explanation of what is going on underneath.
+To me, Farewell Angelina is the summation of this journey into the two worlds – the world of the everyday, and the explanation of what is going on underneath.
 And it is, for me, an absolute masterpiece of this journey of exploration.
+Once written Bob was free to move on, and move on he most certainly did.

 But generally speaking many, many people have been misled when they come to the song, either because of the lines that have become famous, or because they only know the Joan Baez version.